Time-multiplexed layer reuse for physical neural networks: Discussion

-One of the next crucial steps for the future development of ReLaX-Net is the experimental realization in PNN platforms.
-This framework is compatible with various substrates, including photonic and spintronic systems, where slow tunable weights and fast switching devices coexist.
-Future work will focus on developing concrete implementation structures and verifying real-time weight switching in these hardware environments.
+One of the next crucial steps for the future development of TIDAL-Net is the experimental realization in PNN platforms.
 In particular, integrating high-speed optical or electrical switches with slower trainable components such as Micro-Ring Resonator weight banks, Mach-Zehnder Interferometer circuits, or Magnetic Tunnel Junction crossbar arrays could experimentally demonstrate the time-multiplexed computation proposed in this study.
-See Supplemental Information Section S2 for details.
-With these implementations, ReLaX-Net can present a pathway to scalable and energy-efficient physical computing systems in the near future era of intermediate size PNNs.
+See Supplemental Information Section S10 for details.
+With these implementations, TIDAL-Net can present a pathway to scalable and energy-efficient physical computing systems in the near future era of intermediate-sized PNNs.